rethinkdb/rethinkdb-rs/3-learn-the-tools/system-tables.md

 If tags aren't specified when a server starts, the server is automatically assigned the `default` tag.
 Documents cannot be inserted into `server_config`.
 A new document gets created when a server connects to the cluster.

-Documents *can* be deleted from this table.
-Doing so permanently removes the server from the cluster.
-When a server is permanently removed from a cluster, the following occurs:
+Documents cannot be deleted from this table.
+When a server loses its connection to the cluster, its corresponding document will be automatically deleted.

-* all references to it are deleted from `table_config`;
-* if it was a replica for a shard, that entry is removed from the shard's `replicas` list;
-* if it was the primary replica for a shard, the `primary_replica` field in that shard's entry becomes `null`;
-* if it was in a list of replicas in the `write_acks` field, it's removed from that list.

-Permanently deleting a server is *irreversible:* a deleted server cannot rejoin the cluster, even by restarting the RethinkDB process on that server.
-You can make a server "new" again by entirely deleting that server's RethinkDB data directory.

 ## db_config ##